Girps/Girps/README.md

 - 👋 Hi, I’m @Girps or Jesse (my real name )
 - 👀 I’m interested in learning different programming languages such as C,C++,Java,Racket, Prolog, MIPS and x86 assembly!
-- 🌱 I’m currently learning git!
+- 🌱 I’m currently grinding leetcode!
 - 📫 Reach me through my gmail jes20221168@gmail.com.
 I work on the weekends at a warehouse I usually respond to my email during the weekdays.

 <!---